intel/dffml/docs/arch/alice/discussion/0023/reply_0041.md

   - coming from bob who is the pfi
   - The ask is from alice with her startegic plan suggested system context.
 She has 0 and she wants 1.
   - Bob is PFI.
 He can execute but wants reward in terms of 1 execution of a different system context used as currency given by did
+  - Reward and review distributed and agreed upon in CounterOffer system context